 The Cosmetic Products Regulation

-The Cosmetic Products Regulation (Regulation 1223/2009) is the main regulatory framework for finished cosmetic products placed on the EU market.
-It lays down the rules applicable to all cosmetic products to ensure a well-functioning internal market and to provide a high level of public health protection by regulating the labeling criteria for cosmetics products containing specific fragrance ingredients above 0.001% in leave-on products, 0.01% in rinse-off products as reported in Annex III to Reg.
-1223/2009.
+The Cosmetic Products Regulation (Regulation 2009/1223) is the main regulatory framework for finished cosmetic products placed on the EU market.
+It lays down the rules applicable to all cosmetic products to ensure a well-functioning internal market and to provide a high level of public health protection by regulating the labeling criteria for Cosmetics products containing specific fragrance ingredients above 0.001% in leave-on products, 0.01% in rinse-off products or as otherwise reported in Annex III to Reg.
+2009/1223.

-Furthermore, various modification to the identifiers of pre-existing entries and the addition of various common names of isomers have been noted.
+Furthermore, various modification to the identifiers of pre-existing entries and the addition of various common names of isomers have been noted, among which we report:

 Moreover, in order for the labelling to be streamlined and more consumer-friendly, in case there are multiple common ingredient names for a substance, the labelling requirement set out for the allergens will set out which name is to be used in the list of the ingredients referred to in Article 19(1), point (g).